‘Cessation of our face-to-face teaching does not mean academic work has ceased,’

 we can depend on during these lockdown days.
 Take some time to read and meditate on Psalms 91, 23 and 121.
 Proverbs 18:10 says: “the

 name of the Lord is a strong tower, the righteous runs into it and is safe”.
+Give no room to fear but rather build up your faith through

 the reading and meditation on these scripture verses.